 Transportation Operators are the actual providers of transportation services.
 Any public, private for-profit, or private non-profit provider of transportation services under contract with a community transportation coordinator is considered a transportation operator.
-Any social service agency that operates its own vehicles for the delivery of transportation service is also considered a transportation operator if the vehicles are purchased or operated with federal, state, or local government funds, and it must contract with the community transportation coordinator.
+Any social service agency that operates its own vehicles for the delivery of transportation service is also considered a transportation operated with federal, state, or local government funds, and it must contract with the community transportation coordinator.
 The community transportation coordinator is itself a transportation operator if it provides some or all of the service.